 - Meet all due dates in a timely manner.

-- Allow time for problems or questions – your instructor will most likely not be available to answer questions at 2am the morning before a due date.
+- Allow time for problems or questions – your instructor will most likely not be available to answer questions at 11:00 pm before a midnight due date.

 - Use the course calendar to plan ahead.